Direct Fairways Lawsuit

 Small businesses often have tight budgets.
 Many owners said they used marketing funds for Direct Fairways ads.
 When the ads did not appear, they felt the loss right away.

 This legal action gave them a chance to speak.
-It also raised awareness about checking marketing offers before paying.
+It also raised awareness of the need to check marketing offers before paying.

 Direct Fairways Lawsuit and Consumer Protection